hyperledger-archives/grid-rfcs/0000-product.md

 solutions and would naturally be one of the highest areas of re-use across Grid applications.

-The desgn will address use cases including:
+The design will address use cases including:

 - Sharing of Product master data across a network
 - Including Product in other business transactions (track and trace events,